sjkd23/note-app/readme.md

-Below is a **sample** README you can use as a starting template.
-Feel free to adjust the wording, add your personal insights, or remove any sections that aren’t relevant.
-The goal is to create a **modern** and **industry-standard** README that meets the bootcamp’s criteria.

----

 # Note-Taking App

 A full-stack Note-Taking application using Node.js, Express, MongoDB, and a client-side interface with HTML/CSS/JavaScript.
 Each user can register, log in, and manage their own notes—including categories/tags for organizing notes better.

 ## Table of Contents

 - [Features](#features)
 - [Tech Stack](#tech-stack)
 - [Project Structure](#project-structure)